Eminem brings Taylor Swift’s historic reign at No. 1 to an end, Stevie Wonder’s record stays intact - WTOP News

 The only album to outperform them is Stevie Wonder’s 1976 masterpiece, “Songs in the Key of Life.”
 It spent 13 weeks at No. 1 after debuting in the top spot; 14 weeks there in total.

-“The Death of Slim Shady (Coup de Grâce)” is Eminem’s 11th No. 1 album.
+“The Death of Slim Shady (Coup de Grâce)” is Eminem’s 12th album and his 11th to hit No. 1.
 “The Tortured Poets Department” dropped to No. 4 as a result.
-In the second slot is K-pop boy band ENHYPHEN’s “ROMANCE:UNTOLD” and irreverent country Zach Bryan’s “The Great American Bar Scene” is at No. 3.
+In the second slot is K-pop boy band ENHYPEN’s “ROMANCE:UNTOLD” and irreverent country star Zach Bryan’s “The Great American Bar Scene” is at No. 3.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.